YashdalfTheGray/hue-remote/README.md

 The default command is `forever start index.js`.
 This will start `index.js` as a service which can then be left alone for the long term.
 The location of the logfile for this command can be gotten using `forever logs`.

 To get a little fancier, you  can use `forever start -l forever.log -o out.log -e err.log index.js`.
 This command separates the forever logs, the `stdout` and the `stderr` output streams.
 You can use `forever list` to get a list of all the running processes and `forever stop` to stop a process.

+## Included utilities

+Check [docs/utils.md](docs/utils.md) for documentation of some of the tools included with `hue-remote`.

+## The API

+check [docs/api.md](docs/api.md) for documentation on the full Hue Remote API.

+## Some resources

+* [Hue Bridge API](https://www.developers.meethue.com/documentation/getting-started) - you have to set up yourself as a developer on your Hue Bridge and log into the Hue Developers website to access the documentation, blegh.
+* [HSL color space](https://en.wikipedia.org/wiki/HSL_and_HSV) - this is kind of the color space that the Hue Bridge uses but scales differently for whatever reason.
+My sneaking suspicion is that the bridge has terrible floating point support.
+* [Mired color temperature](https://en.wikipedia.org/wiki/Mired) - this is what Hue uses to set the color temperature for the lights.